openstack-infra/puppet-openstackci/contrib/README.md

 that the services use to perform the desired project-specific operations.

 The instructions provided here are mainly focused on the system configuration aspect.
-However, they need an initial set of project configurations in order to work.
+However, system configuration requires an initial set of project configurations in order to work.
 These project configurations are provided via a git URL to a `project-config` repository.
 Before moving on, create an initial `project-config` repository.
 You can start with this [project-config-example](https://git.openstack.org/cgit/openstack-infra/project-config-example/) following the instructions provided in its README.md.
 While tailored for OpenStack users,